Styles of Leadlight in the Inner West

 Click on the photo's to have them expand or start a slide show.

 In the inner west suburbs the there are many wonderful Victorian mansions and vernacular Victorian homes.
-Leadlight appeared in the front door panels, the side lights and the fanlights of many, but not in all late Victorian Homes.
+Leadlight appeared in the front door panels, the side lights and the fanlights of many, but not in all late Victorian Homes. in the 1880's.
+In the early 1880's the fanlights, sidelights and door panels often had etched class designs.
+These gave way through the 1880's to leadlight but the designs were somewhat sombre and geometrical.

 The railway and later tramways, had a significant influence on the growth and development of the inner western suburbs of Sydney.
-The first passenger railway line in Sydney opened in 1855 there were only four stations between Redfern and Parramatta (Granville); Newtown, Ashfield, Burwood and Homebush.
+When the first passenger railway line in Sydney opened in 1855 there were only four stations between Redfern and Parramatta (Granville); Newtown, Ashfield, Burwood and Homebush.
 Croydon Station (opened in 1876) was originally known as Five Dock Station.
 The railway allowed new urban villages to grow in what was then the countryside.

 Many wealthy people took advantage of the railway to work in the city and return at night to large Victorian homes in the ‘Western Suburbs’, and it is in these homes that leadlights began to appear frequently, but not exclusively, in entrances and stairways.
 These suburbs were not originally for the ‘poor’ and nor were leadlight windows.
 There are still many magnificent Victorian homes in these inner western suburbs but regrettably many have been demolished.